bscotch/stitch/README.md

 At Bscotch, we use importers for our sound, art, and localization pipelines, so that our game programmers do not need to manually find, import, or name assets created by other team members.

+#### Sprites

+⚠WARNING⚠ Automation of sprite images must only be performed when those images are **fully managed outside of Gamemaker**, and when the sprite has only the default layer.

 #### Asset Import Notes <a id="import-asset-notes"></a>

 + Local texture page assignments are *not* overwritten when updating sprites.
 If the local sprite does not exist, or does exist but is assigned to a non-existent texture page, the source's texture page will be created locally and used by the imported sprite.